CreativeCodingLab/NeuroCave/README.md

 Other Atlases can be found [here](http://www.lead-dbs.org/?page_id=1004).
 Most Atlases consist of less than 100 bi-hemispheric brain regions, a recent Atlas: the HCP MMP (2016) consists of 180 areas per hemisphere.
 Higher resolution Atlases can be self-made.
-The Atlas filename starts with the name prefix "LookupTable_", so for example: the freesurfer Atlas filename is: "lookupTable_freesurfer.csv".
+The Atlas filename starts with the name prefix "LookupTable_", so for example: the freesurfer Atlas filename is: "LookupTable_freesurfer.csv".
 The Atlas file contains a header with 4 essential
 columns: label, Anatomy, region_name and hemisphere.

  - The label is an integer number.